-Here are 6 things to do in Nashville with and without kids to help narrow down your activity choices!
+Here are six things to do in Nashville with and without kids to help narrow down your activity choices!

-Come discover science as a whole family at Middle Tennessee’s premier learning center.
-This 44,000 square foot Science Center has more than 175 hands-on exhibits and a Planetarium.
+Discover science as a whole family at Middle Tennessee’s premier learning center.
+The 44,000 square foot Adventure Science Center has more than 175 hands-on exhibits and a Planetarium.
 There are traveling and 17 permanent exhibits, including an Adventure Tower (more than 75 feet tall with an observation deck at the top providing beautiful views of the city), Body Quest (learn how your organs work), and Space Chase (with a Star Walk).

 Tickets: General Admission is $15.95 for adults/teens and $11.95 for children.